D4DLab/lightsms-notifier/README.md

 ```

 where:
- - `LOGIN` is your LightSMS login
+ - `LOGIN` is your LightSms login
  - `TOKEN` is the token displayed in your account
- - `PHONE` is your LightSMS phone number
+ - `PHONE` is your LightSms phone number

 See your account info at https://www.lightsms.com/external/client/api/